intel/terraform-intel-aws-vm/README.md

 ## AWS VM module

 Configuration in this directory creates an AWS VM (Instance).
-The instance is created on an 3rd Generation Intel® Xeon® Scalable Processor by default.
+The instance is created on an 3rd Generation Intel® Xeon® Scalable Processor(IceLake) by default.

 ## Usage